-In the event that any investments cease to comply with the environmental and social characteristics of the Benchmark Index, the Fund may continue to hold such investments only until such time as the relevant securities cease to form part of the Benchmark Index and/or it is possible and practicable (in the Investment Manager's view) to liquidate the position.
+In the event that any investments cease to comply with the ESG requirements of the Benchmark Index, the Fund may continue to hold such investments only until such time as the relevant securities cease to form part of the Benchmark Index and it is possible and practicable (in the Investment Manager's view) to liquidate the position.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?